-- ♣ Policy on Geometric Design of Highways and Streets, (Green Book) published by the American Association of State Highway and Transportation Officials (AASHTO). - Standard Specifications for Road, Bridge and Municipal Construction, published by the Washington State Department of Transportation (WSDOT) and American Public Works Association (APWA). - ♣ Standard Plans for Road, Bridge and Municipal Construction, published by WSDOT. - Design Manual, published by WSDOT. - Local Agency Guidelines, published by WSDOT. - Guidelines for Geometric Design of Very Low-Volume Local Roads (ADT less than or equal to 400), published by the American Association of State Highway and Transportation Officials (AASHTO).

-Δ A Policy on Coometric I Decian of Highways and d Straate nubliched hy the American Accordation of State a Highway and ۸.
-A I oney on Ocomemo L Josigii oi riigiiways and a Otrocto, published by the American rissociation of otati s riigiiway ana Transportation Officials Transportation Omeras (/ \/\torr

-- ♣ Roadside Design Guide, published by AASHTO. - ♣ Manual on Uniform Traffic Control Devices, (MUTCD) published by the U.S. Department of Transportation, Federal Highway Administration, as amended and approved by WSDOT. - Construction Manual, published by WSDOT.
+- A. Standard Specifications for Road, Bridge and Municipal Construction, published by the Washington State Department of Transportation (WSDOT). - B. Standard Plans for Road, Bridge and Municipal Construction, published by WSDOT. - C. Design Manual, published by WSDOT. - D. Local Agency Guidelines, published by WSDOT. - E. Guidelines for Geometric Design of Very Low-Volume Local Roads (ADT less than or equal to 400), published by the American Association of State Highway and Transportation Officials (AASHTO). - F. A Policy on Geometric Design of Highways and Streets, published by the American Association of State Highway and Transportation Officials (AASHTO). - G. Roadside Design Guide, published by AASHTO. - H. Manual on Uniform Traffic Control Devices, published by the U.S. Department of Transportation, Federal Highway Administration, as amended and approved by WSDOT. - I. Construction Manual, published by WSDOT.

-- Guide for the Development of Bicycle Facilities, adopted by AASHTO. - Guide for the Planning, Design, and Operation of Pedestrian Facilities, AASHTO - Traffic Manual, as published by WSDOT. - Highway Capacity Manual, published by Transportation Research Board (2000) - ♣ ITE Trip Generation Manual, published by Institute of Transportation Engineers (Latest addition) - Bridge Design Manual, published by WSDOT.
+- J. Guide for the Development of Bicycle Facilities, adopted by AASHTO. - K. Traffic Manual, as published by WSDOT. - L. Highway Capacity Manual, published by Transportation Research Board (2000) - M. ITE Trip Generation Manual, published by Institute of Transportation Engineers (Latest addition) - N. Bridge Design Manual, published by WSDOT.